aditi-0294/E_Collaboration/README.md

 ( IDE - Eclipse )

+Summary :- An online collaboration portal that enables registered users ( student , employee and alumni ) to interact and share their experience and knowledge .
+There are two roles :
-Summary :- An online collaboration portal that enables users ( student , employee and alumni ) to interact and share their experience and knowledge .
-Users can browse the site to view job opportunities , create blog posts , search and make friends and join chat forums ( to chat with each other ) .
-In addition , users can upload profile picture and update their profile .
-An administrator has the functionality to post job opportunities and approve blog posts .
+1. Registered Users - Users can browse the site to view job opportunities , create blog posts , search and make friends and join chat                           forums ( to chat with each other ) .
+In addition , they can upload profile picture and update their profile .
+2. Administrator    - Along with the functionality of registered users , an admin has the right to post job opportunities and approve blog                       posts .

 Tools and Technologies :-